Yandex Cloud

 API

-1. In the management console, select the folder where the GitLab instance is located.
+1. In the management console, select the folder with your GitLab instance.

 3. Select the instance and click Edit at the top of the page.